LTUC/amman-dotnet-401d2/Lectures/Class05/README.md

     2. **Public**
        - member function or variable declared as public can be accessed from outside the class. it means you can access public members from anywhere
     3. **Internal**
-       - The member functions and variables which are declared as Internal only can be accessible inside the same namespace.
-You cannot access these members outside the namespace where these are declared.
+       - The member functions and variables which are declared as Internal only can be accessible inside the same assembly.
     1. **Protected**
        - The Protected members can only be accessible from its child class or in same class.
 It is best when you are using inheritance in your project.
     1. **Protected Internal**
-       - It can be accessible within the assembly where it is declared or in derived class of other assembly
+       - It is accessible from the current assembly or from types that are derived from the containing class

 **Demo**